pnp/cli-microsoft365/docs/docs/cmd/flow/run/run-get.md

 ### `includeTriggerInformation` response

-When using the option `includeTriggerInformation`, the response for the json-output will differ.
+When using the option `includeTriggerInformation`, the response for the json and md-output will differ.

 === "JSON"